Democratic Party — Election Day voters

 Alexandria Ocasio-Cortez

 The Bronx congresswoman and one of the most recognized Democrats in the country.
-AOC is the leading figure of the Squad and progressive wing, a massive grassroots fundraiser and likely Senate or statewide candidate in coming cycles.
+AOC is the leading figure of the progressive wing, a massive grassroots fundraiser and likely Senate or statewide candidate in coming cycles.

 2026 Democratic Strategy